Maximilian-Seitz/ExDemonKing/chapters/Chapter_5.md

 Having kept my eyes down, it had been long into view before I noticed it.
 The plateau.
-It had been covered by the trees, but now it's majesty was mostly revealed.
+It had been covered by the trees, but now its majesty was mostly revealed.
 As far as was possible from the ground, at least.
 I expected only a bird to have ever seen the true form of the city, unhindered by trees, hills or rocks.